meetrais/Toastmaster-Gen-AI-RAG/README.md

 ## Deployment

 ### Docker Deployment
-Once you tested your backend and frontend app in your local its time to deploy them to Docker.
+Once you tested your backend and frontend apps in your local its time to deploy them to Docker.

 Run below commands in the terminal of VS-Code/IDE to deploy and run backend app in Docker.
 cd backend